Sarah is 32 years old and pregnant for the first time. She’s 28 weeks along and starting to think about giving birth.

 She’s read about perineal massage but is not sure when or how to do it.
 She also heard that Kegels could help with delivery, so she does some every now and then.
 Recently, she’s started to feel pain in her groin, especially when she’s rolling over in bed or trying to put her pants on.

-Pelvic physical therapists have completed all the requirements for physical therapy practice AND additional coursework to specialize in issues of peeing, pooping, sex, pregnancy, postpartum, pelvic pain and more.
+Pelvic floor physical therapists have completed all the requirements for physical therapy practice AND additional coursework to specialize in pelvic floor issues.
+These issues include peeing, pooping, sex, pregnancy, postpartum, pelvic pain and more.
 They focus on the muscles “down there,” the ones we take for granted when everything is working well.

 But when things stop working well, we may experience pain, urine leakage, and constipation.
 These are common issues during pregnancy!

-- Up to 72% of women report lower back or pelvic girdle pain during pregnancy1
+- Up to 72% of women report lower back or pelvic girdle pain during pregnancy

-- Up to 75% of women report urine leakage during pregnancy2
+- Up to 75% of women report urine leakage during pregnancy

-- 40-90% of women report getting little to no information about Kegels, episiotomy, and urine or fecal leakage3
+- 40-90% of women report getting little to no information about Kegels, episiotomy, and urine or fecal leakage

 We can do better!

-Working with a pelvic physical therapist during pregnancy can help you:
+Working with a pelvic floor physical therapist during pregnancy can help you:

 Address current aches, pains, or pelvic floor issues

 You do not need to suffer from pain for months as you await the birth of your baby.
-Pelvic PTs can help you stay active during pregnancy in a comfortable way.
-They can also help you gradually build up your endurance to increase your physical activity safely.
+Pelvic floor physical therapists can help you stay active during pregnancy in a comfortable way.
+They can also help you gradually build up your pelvic floor and core endurance to increase your physical activity safely.

 Prepare for & navigate postpartum recovery

 We do better when we’re prepared, and that goes for postpartum recovery too!
-Pelvic physical therapists will share what’s common, normal, and what you can do to improve your recovery.
+Pelvic floor physical therapists will share what’s common, normal, and what you can do to improve your recovery.
 We’re here to bust myths and provide individualized advice for you!
-Our patients love continuing to work with the same pelvic PT they saw during pregnancy after they deliver.
+Our patients love continuing to work with the same pelvic floor physical therapist they saw during pregnancy after they deliver.

-PS: It’s never too late to see a pelvic PT!
-Whether you’re 2 months or 20 years postpartum, the pelvic floor is a resilient part of your body when it comes to healing!
+PS: It’s never too late to see a pelvic floor physical therapist!
+You can visit our pelvic floor physical therapists in San Fransico at our Financial District location.
+Whether you’re 2 months or 20 years postpartum, the pelvic floor is a resilient part of your body!

 Back to our friend Sarah.
-She found a pelvic PT that is a board-certified women’s health specialist to work with through Agile PT.
-She had the convenience of in-person and virtual appointment options.
-She learned about exercises to help her with pelvic girdle pain, strategies to make rolling in bed easier, and how to prepare her body for a vaginal delivery.
-She plans to go back to her same pelvic PT postpartum, once she’s settled into life as a first-time parent.
+She found a pelvic floor physical therapist that is a board-certified women’s health specialist to work with through Agile PT.
+Fortunately, she had the convenience of in-person and virtual appointment options.
+The pelvic floor physical therapist taught her exercises to help with her pelvic girdle pain, strategies for rolling in bed, and how to prepare her body for a vaginal delivery.
+She plans to go back to her same pelvic floor physical therapist postpartum, once she’s settled into life as a first-time parent.

-Did you know that pelvic PT is the standard of care for postpartum women in France?
+Did you know that pelvic floor physical therapy is the standard of care for postpartum women in France?
 Let’s make it standard of care in the US too!
 To find an Agile pelvic health specialist near you visit: https://agilept.com/about/staff/

 About the Author: Dr. Monika Stefanowicz